 \section{Introduction}

 Federated Learning (FL) \cite{mcmahan2016federated} is a collaborative machine learning (ML) scheme in which multiple parties train a single global model without sharing training data.
 FL has attracted industry attention \cite{paulik2021federated, ramaswamy2019federated} as concerns about the privacy of training data have become more serious, as exemplified by GDPR \cite{gdpr}.
-It should be noted that FL itself does not provide privacy protection for the trained model \cite{nasr2019comprehensive, zhao2020idlg}, which motivates for \textit{Differentially Private FL} (DP-FL) \cite{geyer2017differentially, kairouz2021distributed}, which guarantees a formal privacy for trained models based on differential privacy (DP) \cite{dwork2006differential}.
+It should be noted that FL itself does not provide rigorous privacy protection for the trained model \cite{nasr2019comprehensive, zhao2020idlg}. \textit{Differentially Private FL} (DP-FL) \cite{geyer2017differentially, kairouz2021distributed} further guarantees a formal privacy for trained models based on differential privacy (DP) \cite{dwork2006differential}.

 Although DP is the de facto standard in the field of statistical privacy protection, it has a theoretical limitation.
 The standard DP definition takes a single record as a unit of privacy.
-This can easily break down in a realistic setting where one user may provide multiple records, and can deteriorate the privacy loss bound of DP.
-To this end, the notion of \textit{user-level DP} has been studied \cite{liu2020learning, levy2021learning, wilson2020differentially, amin2019bounding}.
-In user-level DP, instead of a single record, all records belonging to a single user are considered as a unit of privacy, which is a stricter definition than standard DP.
-Note that we distinguish user-level DP from \textit{group-privacy} \cite{dwork2014algorithmic} which considers any $k$ records as privacy units.
+This can easily break down in realistic settings where one user may provide multiple records, theoretically deteriorating the privacy loss bound of DP.
+Furthermore, the necessity of this can be intuitively understood from the following example.
+User-level DP effectively protects privacy by restricting the influence of multiple records from a single user (e.g., multiple transactions in credit card history or one patient is diagnosed with the same disease at multiple hospitals), preventing the disclosure of his distinctive patterns, i.e., features and/or trends.
+This contrasts with record-level DP, which falls short in addressing the cumulative privacy risks associated with aggregating these records.
+To address this, the notion of \textit{user-level DP} has been studied \cite{liu2020learning, levy2021learning, wilson2020differentially, amin2019bounding}.
+In user-level DP, all records belonging to a single user are considered as a unit of privacy, which is a stricter definition than standard DP.
+We distinguish user-level DP from \textit{group-privacy} \cite{dwork2014algorithmic}, which considers any $k$ records as privacy units.
 User-level DP has also been studied in the FL context \cite{erlingsson2020encode, geyer2017differentially, mcmahan2018general, mcmahan2017learning, kairouz2021distributed}.
 However, these studies focus on the cross-device FL setting, where one user's data belongs to a single device only.